inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 -  *Network interfaces* are represented by compound modules which are connected to the network layer protocols and other network interfaces in the wired case.
-They are often modeled as compound modules containing separate modules for queues, classifiers, MAC, and PHY protocols.
+They are usually modeled as compound modules containing separate modules for queues, classifiers, MAC, and PHY protocols.

 -  *Link layer protocols* are usually simple modules sitting in network interface modules.
-Some protocols, for example :protocol:`IEEE 802.11 MAC`, are modeled as a compound module themselves due to the complexity of the protocol.
+Some protocols, for example :protocol:`IEEE 802.11 MAC`, are modeled as compound modules themselves due to the complexity of the protocol.

 -  *Physical layer protocols* are compound modules also being part of